 Time in the Cathedral is marked by the tick of the oldest working mechanical clock in the world, accompanied by the sound of water trickling from the contemporary baptismal font.
 The modern blue ‘Prisoners of Conscience’ window dominates the East end, a powerful reminder of the sacrifices that many have made, and still make, to protect freedom and justice.

 In the Cathedral’s Refectory Restaurant, ancient and modern combine with the glass roof offering a stunning view of the Spire above.
 Next door, the Cathedral Gift Shop offers a wide range of products from homemade chutneys to jewellery, books, and traditional travel mementos.
 From late Spring until Autumn, the seasonal Bell Tower Tea Rooms provide a wide range of snacks and refreshments, served at tables and chairs on the North Lawn.

 Outside, the Cathedral’s Close is Britain’s largest, an oasis in the city with rolling green lawns fringed by historic houses - perfect for picnics!

 There are four other attractions to visit in the Close - Salisbury Museum, The Rifles Museum, the National Trust’s Mompesson House and Arundells - each offering a special insight into the history of this charming city.

 Be sure to check what’s on before you visit – the Cathedral hosts a wide range of tours, musical performances and family friendly events throughout the year.
 It is dog friendly too – as long as your furry friend is well behaved and on a lead!

-Residents in SP1, SP2 and Laverstock - Free (with proof of residence)
+Residents of SP1, SP2 and Laverstock Free (with proof of residence)

 For those unable to book in advance online, a telephone booking service is available on 01722 512156 from 09:00 - 17:00 Monday - Friday only.